 - Some surprises – questions under the seats, things hanging from the ceiling which weren’t there yesterday, interviews, Skype chats, guest appearances from other members of staff

-Tweet to @PivotalPaul or email [email protected] if you are a Headteacher and he will send you what you need to take part in the #HotChocFri project.
 Join in with the positive reinforcement for one or two of your learners who have gone over and above each week.
+Use the hashtag #hotchocfri to share your pictures with us on twitter.

 Send in your suggestions for guests!